Car Accidents With No Seatbelt in Hawaii

 Seat Belts for All Ages

-Not only adults need to wear seatbelts; children must also be properly restrained using appropriate booster seats, which are designed to keep young passengers safe and secure.
+Not only do adults need to wear seatbelts, but children must also be properly restrained using appropriate booster seats, which are designed to keep young passengers safe and secure.
 Parents and guardians must ensure that kids are always buckled up correctly.

 Mechanics of Seat Belts